 Join students and churches around the world in February each year to mark the Universal Day of Prayer for Students (UDPS) or 'Student Sunday'.
 Save the date for 2018: 18th February.

-SCM will be producing a resource toolkit for 2018 that can be used by churches, student groups and individuals.
-You can request a copy of the toolkit to be emailed to you by signing up to our mailing list here.
+SCM has produced a resource toolkit for 2018 that can be used by churches, student groups and individuals.
+You can download a copy of the 2018 Student Sunday resources here.

 What is the Universal Day of Prayer for Students?